Outkarm/team-awesome-books-project/README.md

 ## Project Goals:
 - Add books to the list
 - Remove books in the list
-- Preserve data in the web browser
+- Preserve data in the web browser using local storage
 - Add data to the collection

 ## Prequisite Knowledge: